abdreams/CompetitiveProgramming/README.md

 export default AssetClass;
 ```

-### Step 4: Tailwind CSS Configuration
+### Step 3: Tailwind CSS Configuration

-Ensure you have Tailwind CSS configured correctly in your project.
-Your `tailwind.config.js` should be set up as per the Tailwind CSS setup guide.
+Ensure your Tailwind CSS is properly configured by following the setup guide and adding the required configurations in your `tailwind.config.js` file.

 ### Running the Project

-After setting everything up, you can run your project using:
+After setting everything up, run your project using:

 ```bash
 npm start
 ```

-This should give you a working implementation of the Portfolio Diversity component with navigation among different views using React, Tailwind CSS, and Chart.js.
+This will give you a working implementation with separate components for Allocation View, Bond Equity, and Asset Class, each displaying its respective data using React, Tailwind CSS, and Chart.js.